operaous/SheerIDVerify/README.md

-# SheerVerify: Premium 1-Year Gemini Pro Student Verifier 🚀
+# SheerVerify: 1-Year Gemini Pro Student Verifier 🚀

-🚀 **Unlock Gemini Pro for 1 year (+2TB storage) at a fraction of the cost!
+🚀 **Gemini Pro for 1 year (+2TB storage) at a fraction of the cost!
 SheerVerify is a premium automated tool that streamlines SheerID student verification instantly.
 Get secure, 24/7 access via our Web Dashboard, Telegram Bot, or Mini App.
 Start verifying or join our FREE Reseller Panel today! 💎**

 ---